America's 10 Most Wanted: Development

-Gameplay

-The game is a first-person shooter, featuring arcade-style fights as a means of capturing fugitives.

 The European and US versions differ slightly in level music and terrorist names with Saddam Hussein only being present in the European version.
 The European manual shows Mullah Omar as one of the terrorists despite being absent in both versions.

 Soundtrack

-It contains tracks and cameos by members of So Solid Crew.
+The game contains tracks and cameos by members of So Solid Crew.

 Reception

 The game was generally received poorly due to its dated graphics and substandard gameplay.
 Brad Shoemaker of GameSpot said the game's "lousy execution" caused the game to be "impossible to recommend".
-Scott Rhodie of CNET Australia panned the game's sound as "pathetic", the gameplay as "terrible", the graphics as "an embarrassment" the game's premise "simply shocking".
+Scott Rhodie of CNET Australia panned the game's sound as "pathetic", the gameplay as "terrible", the graphics as "an embarrassment", and the game's premise "simply shocking".
+The game also gained notoriety for its final boss encounter in which the player engages Osama bin Laden in a hand-to-hand fight before capturing him, which brought further attention to the game in the aftermath of bin Laden's death in a US military operation in 2011.

-GameSpot included the game in their list of the "Top 10 Most Frightfully Bad Games of 2004", where reviewer Alex Navarro jokingly accused the game's developers of "exploiting the War on Terror".
+GameSpot included the game in their list of the "Top 10 Most Frightfully Bad Games of 2004", where reviewer Alex Navarro jokingly accused the game's developers of "exploiting the war on terror".